-There are three options in family law court: hire a family lawyer, self-represent, and divorce legal coaching.
+Are you looking for help with self-representation divorce coaching?
+There are three options in a family law court: hire a family lawyer, self-represent, and divorce legal coaching.
 This article will discuss the pros and cons of each.

 Self-representation has become very common.
 A limited scope retainer is the same thing as legal coaching.
 The lawyer is only being hired “at need.”

 Self-representation can be hard, we are here to help you.
 Reach out to us via the live chat function or call us at the number below.